GiancarlosIO/goshell/README.md

-A simple shell created in go for fun
+A simple shell created in go lang for fun

 ![plot](./images/shell.png)